jjthomas/rule_engine/README.md

 like latency, etc.), it prints any values of other columns and pairs of these values that are associated with unusual average values of the metric.

-Any column values whose average metric values are are `z_thresh` standard deviations away from the global dataset metric average and appear in at least `count_thresh` rows will be reported in the 1D stats section of the output.
+Any column value that appears in at least `count_thresh` rows and whose rows have an average metric value `z_thresh` standard deviations away from the global dataset metric average will be reported in the 1D stats section of the output.
 For example, with `z_thresh=3.0` and `count_thresh=20`, and for a continuous column called "Price" and a continuous metric column called "Total Sales", we might see the following output:
 ```